pve-client

 apiToken: "PVEAPIToken=root@pam!mytoken=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",

-// only needed for self-signed certs
+// required only for self-signed certificates

 agent: new Agent({ rejectUnauthorized: false }),